steveschnepp/blog.pwkf.org/_posts/2023-08-18-lambda-mcu-working-vm.md

 The `in` file is simple.
 It can contain a little endian `uint32_t` as header to indicate the size of the file.
 The header is only useful if you want to leverage the standard tooling on the area.
 You can simply ignore it or use another header.
-Any buffer overrun is safe, as there's an unmmaped zone just behind it.
+Any buffer overrun is safe, as there's an un-mmaped zone just behind it.
 Therefore the <u>only</u> harmful effect is a `SIGSEGV` that will brutally kill the emulator process.